tytydraco/yessleep/out/My_dad_ate_my_mom_and_now_hes_on_the_run.md

 I tried to reply but my voice failed me.
 Nothing came out.
 I’ve never felt so helpless in my life.
 The closest phenomenon I can relate it to is sleep paralysis.
 But there was no “dream demon”.
 Only the demon I had formally known as “dad”.

-“How about a game of catch with your old man?
+“How about a game of catch with your old man?"

 My heart raced painfully in my chest, and my breathing was irregular.
 I think I may have been having a panic attack.